-- a.
-Construct and/or rehabilitate an exercise facility for appropriate group activity for special housing needs residents.
-The space must be at least 900 square feet, if indoor; or - b.
-Construct and/or rehabilitate a gazebo containing a minimum of 100 square feet; that must be covered and have permanent bench seating affixed and in an appropriate location available to all residents for year round usage; or - c.
-Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet; that must have permanent bench seating affixed and in an appropriate location available to all residents for year round usage; or - d.
-Construct and/or rehabilitate a veranda that must be permanently attached to the side of a building.
-The veranda must be covered by a roof, be 10 feet wide and extend the length of the attached side of the building.
-The veranda must contain permanent seating for 10 percent of the units at the development and be available to all residents for year round usage; or - e.
-Construct and/or rehabilitate a picnic shelter that must be covered, with permanent table and bench seating, be and in an appropriate location available to all residents for year round usage; or - f.
-Provide in the proposed development's community room or computer center, updated computer systems equipped with high speed Internet service, which include new computers, new printers and new scanners purchased no earlier than 12 months prior to the placed in service date.
+- Construct and/or rehabilitate a picnic shelter which must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage; or - vi) Provide, in the proposed development's community room or computer center, updated computer systems equipped with high speed Internet service, which include new computers, new printers and new scanners purchased within the most recent 12 months as of the placed in service date.
 Receipts for purchase of new computers, new printers, and new scanners purchased no more than 12 months prior to the placed in service date will be required prior to issuance of IRS Form(s) 8609.
 The computers should be provided at a minimum of one (1) computer per 50 total units or part of 50 units.
 Printer cartridges, paper, computer supplies and on-going maintenance of the computer systems sufficient to meet reasonable resident demand must be furnished, free of charge, to residents.
-The computer system must be available to residents during regular office hours and occasionally during the evenings and weekends. - g.
-Points may be taken for Serving Resident Populations with Special Housing Needs or Serving Resident Populations with Children, but not both.
+The computer system must be available to residents during regular office hours and occasionally during the evenings and weekends.

+Points may not be taken for Serving Resident Populations with Special Housing Needs and Serving Resident Populations with Children.
+Applicants must choose whether to select points for Serving Resident Populations with Special Housing Needs or Serving Resident Populations with Children, but not both.

-6. Public Housing Waiting List:
+6. Public Housing or Housing Choice Voucher Waiting List:

-Initial Applications electing these points must indicate priority for persons/households on current Public Housing waiting lists.
+Initial Applications electing these points must indicate priority for persons/households currently on Public Housing or Housing Choice Voucher waiting lists.
 This priority must be clearly documented in marketing plans, lease-up plans, and operating policies and procedures and provided with the Final Application.
-Initial Applications proposing developments in the counties listed in THOMAS as having a Public Housing waiting list are eligible for these points.
+Initial Applications proposing developments in the counties listed in THOMAS as having a Public Housing or Housing Choice Voucher waiting lists are eligible for these points.